 Also, there are some other styles which look more decorative.
 For instance, some artists wrote religious words and similar subjects in the form of lions, horses, birds, humans, etc in Thulth script.

 Other Innovative Steps in Iranian Caligraphy

-In 16th century, a new branch in calligraphy emerged called “decoupe work”, the ultimate form of which was a combination of calligraphy, gilding paper, marginal decorations and annexations.
-Adding decorations like miniature, floral designs and arabesque to calligraphic styles like Naskh and Nastaaliq created a new style called Golzar (meaning flower garden).
+In the 16th century, a new branch in calligraphy emerged called “decoupe work”, the ultimate form of which was a combination of calligraphy, gilding paper, marginal decorations, and annexations.
+Adding decorations like the miniature, floral designs and arabesque to calligraphic styles like Naskh and Nastaliq created a new style called Golzar (meaning flower garden).

-“Mosavvadeh” (meaning draft writing) together with several other similar branches were created out of innovative mixture of words, motifs and styles.
+“Mosavvadeh” (meaning draft writing) together with several other similar branches were created out of the innovative mixture of words, motifs, and styles.
 Even artists went much further to implement calligraphy to the surfaces of coins, seals, silk and the panels of inscriptions on carpets.